Compounding: Responses to incidents

-Misuse prompting regulatory changes

-The FDA, among others, claims that larger compounding pharmacies act like drug manufacturers and yet circumvent FDA regulations under the banner of compounding.
+Such incidents bolstered claims that larger compounding pharmacies were acting like drug manufacturers and yet circumvented FDA regulations under the banner of compounding.
 Drugs from compounding pharmacies can be cheaper or alleviate shortages, but can pose greater risk of contamination due in part to the lack of oversight.
-"Non-traditional" compounders behave like drug manufacturers in some cases by having sales teams that market non-personalized drug products or production capability to doctors, by making drugs that are essentially the same as commercially available mass-produced drug products, or by preparing large batches of a given drug product in anticipation of additional prescriptions before actually receiving them.
-An FDA spokesperson stated, "The methods of these companies seem far more consistent with those of drug manufacturers than with those of retail pharmacies.
-Some firms make large amounts of compounded drugs that are copies or near copies of FDA-approved, commercially available drugs.
-Other firms sell to physicians and patients with whom they have only a remote professional relationship."
-The head of the FDA has recently requested the following authority from Congress:
+"Non-traditional" compounders also behave like drug manufacturers in some cases, by having sales teams that market non-personalized drug products or production capability to doctors, making drugs that are essentially the same as commercially available mass-produced drug products, or preparing large batches of a given drug product in anticipation of additional prescriptions before actually receiving them.

-Various ideas have been proposed to expand federal US regulation in this area, including laws making it easier to identify misuse or misnomered-use and/or stricter enforcement of the longstanding distinction between compounding versus manufacturing.
+The Drug Quality and Security Act of 2013 made it easier to identify misuse or misnomered-use and facilitated enforcement of the longstanding distinction between patient-specific compounding versus small-scale manufacturing.
 Some US states have also taken initiatives to strengthen oversight of compounding pharmacies.
 A major source of opposition to new Food and Drug Administration regulation on compounding is makers of dietary supplements.

+The FDA's annual Report on the State of Pharmaceutical Quality found that from 2019 to 2024, 72% of regulatory actions (e.g. warning letters, import alerts, and regulatory meetings) were directed at facilities that produce Active Pharmaceutical Ingredients (API) that exclusively supply compounding pharmacies.